thebrianemory/corneal/README.md

-corneal -v              # Show Corneal version number corneal help [COMMAND]  # Describe available commands or one specific command corneal model NAME      # Generate a model corneal new APP-NAME    # Creates a new Sinatra application
+corneal -v              # Show Corneal version number corneal help [COMMAND]  # Describe available commands or one specific command corneal model NAME      # Generate a model corneal scaffold NAME   # Generates your model, controller, and views corneal new APP-NAME    # Creates a new Sinatra application
 ```